qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

    Some layers, such as GeoPackage or ESRI File Geodatabase, with predefined **coded Field Domains** will be automatically recognized by QGIS and assigned a **Value Map** widget for the relevant fields.

 * **Value Relation**: Offers values from a related table in a combobox.
   You can select layer, key column and value column.
-You may also choose to order the list by key, value, or field.
+  You may also choose to order the list of displayed values by the :guilabel:`Key` column (the default sort order), the :guilabel:`Value` column, or a specific :guilabel:`Field` of the layer.

-  - :guilabel:`Key`: sorts the list by the key column.
-  - :guilabel:`Value`: sorts the list by the value column.
-  - :guilabel:`Field`: sorts the list by the selected field column.

   Enable the |checkbox| :guilabel:`Descending order` if you wish the values to be sorted in reverse order.

-  Several options are available to change the standard behaviors: allow NULL value, allow multiple selections and use of auto-completer.
+  Several options are available to change the standard behavior: allow NULL value, allow multiple selections and use of auto-completer.
 The forms will display either a drop-down list or a line edit field when completer checkbox is enabled.

   If a layer that is stored in PostgreSQL, GeoPackage or SpatiaLite is configured to use a value relation widget, but the required layer is